austrian-code-wizard/gym-nats/README.md

 2. If you've added code that should be tested, add tests.
 3. If you've changed APIs, update the docstrings and README.
 4. Ensure the unittests pass.
+5. Bump the version in setup.py.
-5. Issue that pull request!
+6. Issue that pull request!